ChheanSilapin/getContentGenerateVideo/README.md

 ## Usage

 1. Enter the text you want to convert to speech
-2. Enter a website URL to get content and images
+2. Choose your image source:
-3. (Optional) Choose a custom output directory
+   - Option 1: Enter a website URL to get content and images
-4. Click "Generate Video"
+   - Option 2: Select a local folder containing images
-5. Wait for the process to complete
+3. Wait for the process to complete
-6. The output directory will open automatically when finished
+4. The output directory will contain your generated video with subtitles

 ## Troubleshooting